Christmas tree: Symbolism and interpretations

 The earliest legend of the origin of a fir tree becoming a Christian symbol dates back to 723 AD, involving Saint Boniface as he was evangelizing Germany.
 It is said that at a pagan gathering in Geismar, where a group of people dancing under a decorated oak tree were about to sacrifice a baby in the name of Thor, Saint Boniface took an axe and called on the name of Jesus.
-In one swipe, he managed to take down the entire oak tree, to the crowd's astonishment.
+In one swipe, he took down the entire oak tree, to the crowd's astonishment.
 Behind the fallen tree was a baby fir tree.
 Boniface said, "let this tree be the symbol of the true God, its leaves are ever green and will not die."
 The tree's needles pointed heavenward and it was shaped triangularly, representing the Holy Trinity.

 When decorating the Christmas tree, many individuals place a star at the top of the tree, symbolizing the Star of Bethlehem.
 It became popular for people to also use an angel to top the Christmas tree in order to symbolize the angels mentioned in the accounts of the Nativity of Jesus.
 Additionally, in the context of a Christian celebration of Christmas, the evergreen Christmas tree symbolizes eternal life; the candles or lights on the tree represent Christ as the light of the world.